NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Zone Terminal Unit List Name

 This alpha field defines the name of the zone terminal unit list.
 The name specified here should match the name of a valid ZoneTerminalUnitList object.
-In addition, each name specified in this list should match the name of a valid ZoneHVAC:TerminalUnit: VariableRefrigerantFlow object.
+In addition, each name specified in this list should match the name of a valid ZoneHVAC:TerminalUnit:VariableRefrigerantFlow object.
 All terminal units connected to this heat pump must be listed in this ZoneTerminalUnitList object.

 #### Field: Refrigerant Type